nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Clear the task list**

 **MSS**
-1. User requests to clear the task list.
+1. NUS student requests to clear the task list.
-2. MODPRO clears the task list. </br>
+2. MODPRO clears the task list.
+3. MODPRO resets all exam and module progress bars. </br>
    Use case ends.

 **Extensions**